 By exploring these connections, a student will develop both a strong sense of herself and her role in the world.
 The History Department seeks to develop the essential skills of research, data analysis, writing, oral presentation, and critical thinking that will prepare each Madeira graduate to continue her studies successfully at the college level and prepare her for the world of work after college.
 More importantly, the history curriculum prepares students to be compassionate, interested, and effective citizens in the global community.

-Global Civilizations is an elective course offered to freshmen and sophomores who wish to include history in their studies during their first years at Madeira.
-The course introduces students to the essential skills that will be developed more extensively in Modern World History or AP World History.
-The emphasis of Past Worlds: Global Civilizations will be on the examination of major historical trends, including the emergence and development of civilizations on all continents.
-Students will examine the history of human thought and language, as well as the development of human societies and their particular cultural and religious traditions.
-From these traditions emerge the patterns of societal interaction, cooperation, and conflict.
-Developing an understanding of these historical forces and their relationship to contemporary human history is the primary goal of this course.
-Prerequisites: None.
+The emphasis of Global Civilizations will be on the examination of major historical trends, including the emergence and development of humans, societies, and civilizations on all continents.
+Students will examine the history of human thought and language, as well as the development of particular cultural and religious traditions.
+Students will understand the patterns of societal interaction, cooperation, and conflict.
+Developing an understanding of these historical forces and their relationship to contemporary human history is a primary goal of this course.
+The course also introduces students to the essential skills that will be developed more extensively in Modern World History or AP World History.
+Prerequisites: None

-Roots of Civilization - Students will explore the origins and evolution of society from prehistory to early humans to the advanced civilizations of the ancient Egyptian kingdoms and Mesopotamia.
+Origins of Civilization - Students will explore the origins and evolution of society from the peopling of the world and prehistory to the advanced civilizations of the ancient Eurasia and Mesoamerica.

-Modern World History is not only the entry requirement to future courses in the History Department, but it will also help the student become a confident, informed, and active participant in 21st-century current events.
-Major themes such as nationalism, imperialism and revolution will be discussed in depth, and students will explore the interactions between cultures and historical forces that continue to shape our world today.
-Students will also establish a repertoire of academic skills – critical reading, analytical writing, study strategies, geography and public speaking – which will not only benefit them in future history courses, but will also be transferable to the study of other subjects, now and in years to come.
-General course prerequisites: None.
+This course focuses on the emergence of the modern in history, exploring major themes such as exploration, colonialism, nationalism, imperialism, revolution, and globalization.
+Students will explore the interactions between cultures and historical forces that continue to shape our world today to help them become confident, informed, and active participants in 21st-century world.
+Students also will establish a repertoire of academic skills – critical reading, analytical writing, study strategies, geography and public speaking – which will not only benefit them in future history courses, but will also be transferable to the study of other subjects, now and in years to come.
+General course prerequisites: Global Civilizations or equivalent 9th grade history

 Exploration and Revolution - Students will examine European exploration of Africa, Asia and the New World starting in the 15th century and the expansion of European states.
 In addition, students will explore the Age of Enlightenment utilizing key primary source texts and examine the Enlightenment’s effects on society, government and religion.
 Students also will explore absolutism and the economic, social and political causes and effects of the French Revolution.
 Students will be introduced to necessary historical skills including interpreting point of view and bias in primary sources and evaluating different historical interpretations of the past.
 Prerequisites: None